Nextcloud: History

 In April 2016 Frank Karlitschek and most core contributors left ownCloud Inc. These included some of ownCloud's staff according to sources near to the ownCloud community.
-Karlitschek and many of these contributors went on to fork ownCloud, creating NextCloud.
+Karlitschek and many of these contributors went on to fork ownCloud, creating Nextcloud.

 The fork was preceded by a blog post of Karlitschek announcing his departure and raising questions about the management of the ownCloud, its community, and priorities between growth, money, and sustainability.
 There have been no official statements about the reason for the fork.
 However, Karlitschek mentioned the fork several times in a talk at the 2018 FOSDEM conference and in two appearances on the FLOSS Weekly podcast, emphasizing cultural mismatch between open source developers and business oriented people not used to the open source community.

 On June 2, within 12 hours of the announcement of the fork, the American entity "ownCloud Inc." announced that it is shutting down with immediate effect, stating that "[...] main lenders in the US have cancelled our credit.
 Following American law, we are forced to close the doors of ownCloud, Inc. with immediate effect and terminate the contracts of 8 employees." ownCloud Inc. accused Karlitschek of poaching developers, while Nextcloud developers such as Arthur Schiwon stated that he "decided to quit because not everything in the ownCloud Inc. company world evolved as I imagined". ownCloud GmbH continued operations, secured financing from new investors and took over the business of ownCloud Inc.

-In April 2018 Informationstechnikzentrum Bund (ITZBund) reported Nextcloud wins the tender for "Bundescloud" (Germany government cloud) project.
+In April 2018 Informationstechnikzentrum Bund (ITZBund) reported Nextcloud won the tender for "Bundescloud" (Germany government cloud) project.

-In August 2019 it was announced that the governments of France, Sweden and the Netherlands will use Nextcloud for file transfer.
+In August 2019 it was announced that the governments of France, Sweden and the Netherlands would use Nextcloud for file transfer.

 In January 2020 Nextcloud 18 "Nextcloud Hub" was released.
-The major change was direct integration of an Office suite (OnlyOffice) and Nextcloud claimed the goal to compete with Office 365 and Google Docs.
-Partnership with Ionos was revealed – its hosting location in Germany and compliance with GDPR should support the goal of data sovereignty.
+The major change was direct integration with an Office suite (OnlyOffice) and Nextcloud announced that their goal was to compete with Office 365 and Google Docs.
+A partnership with Ionos was revealed – its hosting location in Germany and compliance with GDPR should support the goal of data sovereignty.

-In spring 2020 remote work and web conferencing usage raised due to COVID-19 pandemic and Nextcloud released version 19 with chat and videoconferencing Talk app integrated into the application core.
-Talk with an optional "high performance back-end" allows self-hosting of web conferences with more than 10 participants.
+In spring 2020 remote work and web conferencing usage increased due to the COVID-19 pandemic and Nextcloud released version 19 with chat and videoconferencing Talk app integrated into the application core.
+Communication with an optional "high performance back-end" allows self-hosting of web conferences with more than 10 participants.
 Collabora Online was introduced as another integrated office suite.

-In August 2021 Nextcloud was chosen as collaboration platform for European cloud software GAIA-X.
+In August 2021 Nextcloud was chosen as a collaboration platform for European cloud software GAIA-X.